Skip to main content

 Switch

-Use the Switch when
+Use switch when

-Avoid using the Switch when
+Avoid switch when

-• users are answering questions in forms, use Radio or Checkbox instead
+• users are answering questions in forms, use radio or checkbox instead

 Example